 Under ASC 842, which permits a practical expedient that provides lessors an option not to separate lease and non-lease components if both of the following criteria are met: (1) the timing and pattern of transfer of the lease and non-lease component(s) are the same and (2) the lease component would be classified as an operating lease if it were accounted for separately.
-If both criteria are met, the combined component is accounted for in accordance with ASC 842 if the lease component is the predominant component of the combined component; otherwise, the combined component is accounted for in accordance with the revenue recognition standard.
-The Group determined that the lease arrangements meet the criteria taking the practical expedient and to account for the lease and non-lease components as a single lease component under ASC 842.
-The Group recognized consideration received from the leases, together with other non-lease components including common area maintenance arrangements on a straight-line basis as the lease component is the predominant component of the combined component.
+If both criteria are met, the combined component is accounted for in accordance with ASC 842 if the lease component is the predominant component of the combined component; otherwise, the combined component is accounted for in accordance with the criteria taking the practical expedient and to account for the lease and non-lease components as a single lease component under ASC 842.
+The Group recognized consideration received from the leases, together with other non-lease components including common area maintenance arrangements on a straight-line basis as the lease component is the predominant component is the predominant component of the combined component.